 Reserve Bank of India (RBI) had deregulated the interest rate offered on Savings Account by banks in October 2011.
 It was expected then that a lot of banks would compete for this and offer competitive rates.
-But unfortunately there are just a handful banks which have offered higher interest rates while all others are still struck up at 4%.
+But unfortunately there were just handful banks which offered higher interest rates while now every bank is ready to reduce the rates below 4%.

-The highest Saving Account interest rate is being offered by The Ratnakar Bank which at 7.1% for balance above Rs 50 lakh.
+The highest Saving Account interest rate is being offered by digibank by DBS at 7% for balance up to Rs 1 lakh.

 Following 7 banks offer 6% interest on their savings bank account on different balances: Bandhan Bank, digibank by DBS, Indus Ind Bank, Kotak Mahindra Bank, Lakshmi Vilas Bank, The Ratnakar Bank and Yes Bank.